 Now that I’m going to college at SUNY Plattsburgh, my nearest Stewart’s station is located at 4990 South Catherine Street, two minutes from my apartment.
 I’m there three to four times a week, wrapped in the warm embrace of Stewart’s amid the cold, dark deadness of winter.
 It’s the one thing that stands tall amongst mounds of snow.

-When I walked in the other day, I talked with the youthful manager, Matt: tall, straight brown hair, moustache, maroon Stewart’s-branded shirt, visor.
+When I walked in the other day, I talked with the tall, youthful manager, Matt, who was wearing a maroon Stewart’s-branded shirt visor.
 I asked him what his go-to item was.

 “I mean, easily, if you’re going to get one thing here, it’s gotta be the ice cream,” he said.